DanielLuchian2909/RealTimeSensorManagementSystem/README.md

 - **Task Management**: The RTOS can create a thread with its own stack.
 It also supports pre-emptive and cooperative multitasking.
 The RTOS manages threads and will trigger an interrupt if the thread reaches its time limit or another thread pre-empts it; however, the user also has the option to yield their threads.
 - **Task Scheduling**: The RTOS currently uses round-robin to schedule threads; however, a high-priority task is to switch round-robin scheduling with a priority scheduling system.
 - **Interrupt Handling**: The RTOS currently supports interrupt handling for specific interrupts mainly related to context switching and thread handling.
 Further development of this RTOS will involve slowly configuring and handling more interrupts.
+- **Synchronization**: Critical sections support from interrupt disabling/enabling is under construction
+- **Inter-task Communication**: Task communication library is implemented (ported from a POSIX based library I wrote for a project) but is also waiting on crit sections for full integration

 The RTOS currently does not support but aims to implement the following (highest priority at the top):

 - **Memory Management**: The RTOS does not manage all memory and still relies on functions such as malloc for initialization and uses the memory handling produced by STM's code generation.
 I aim to slowly move away from STM-generated functionality and implement my system (most likely a binary buddy system) for memory allocation.
 - **File System**: I am currently writing the file module (using FATFS Middleware) to support reading and writing from a Micro-SD card, which will then be integrated into the RTOS for file I/O functionality.
-- **Synchronization**: The RTOS does not yet support synchronization techniques (mutexes, semaphores).
-- **Inter-task Communication**: I plan to create basic task communication functionality once synchronization is implemented.

 ### Sensor Module